tomasplsek/CADET/README.md

 The following improvements to the data generation and training process are currently planned:

-- [ ] add other features (cold fronts, complex sloshing, point sources, jets)
+- [ ] add other features to supress FP rate (cold fronts, complex sloshing, point sources, jets)
 - [ ] use more complex cavity shapes (e.g. [Guo et al. 2015](https://arxiv.org/abs/1408.5018))
 - [ ] train on multiband images simulated using PyXsim/SOXS
 - [ ] replace DBSCAN by using instance segmentation